demidovd98/sm-vit/README.md

 # 🧋 How to start

 ## Installation
-For environment installation and downloading required 3d-party models, please follow the instructions in [INSTALL.md](docs/INSTALL.md).
+For environment installation, please follow the instructions in [INSTALL.md](docs/INSTALL.md).

 ## Data preparation
-For datasets preparation, please follow the instructions in [DATASETS.md](docs/DATASETS.md).
+For datasets and pre-trained models preparation, please follow the instructions in [DATA.md](docs/DATA.md).

 ## Training and Evaluation
 For training and evaluation, please follow the instructions in [RUN.md](docs/RUN.md).